Brenda Lawrence: Southfield politics

-Campaigns for higher office
+Later campaigns

 2008 Oakland County Executive election

 In May 2008, Lawrence announced her candidacy for Oakland County Executive.
 She was unopposed for the Democratic nomination to unseat the longtime Republican incumbent, L. Brooks Patterson.
-Patterson won reelection 58%-42%.
+Patterson won reelection 58% to 42%.
 Lawrence's challenge to the polarizing Patterson was identified as the strongest challenge he faced in his six elections for County Executive.

 2010 gubernatorial election

 Lansing Mayor Virg Bernero named Lawrence as his running mate in his bid for governor of Michigan.
 She was formally nominated as the Democratic candidate for lieutenant governor at the Michigan Democratic Party convention in August 2010.
 They campaigned around the state promoting a "Main Street Agenda" with emphasis on their shared backgrounds as mayors.

 As with the national election results, the 2010 general election in Michigan saw strong turnout and enthusiasm by Republican voters.
 Political pundits attributed the losses by Democrats, in part, to voter reaction to President Obama and term-limited Democratic Governor Jennifer Granholm.
-The Democratic gubernatorial ticket lost to Republican nominees Rick Snyder, a businessman, and Brian Calley, a State Representative, 58%-40%.
+The Democratic gubernatorial ticket lost to Republican nominees Rick Snyder, a businessman, and Brian Calley, a State Representative, 58% to 40%.
 No statewide Democratic candidates were successful in 2010.